Carbon pollution is contributing to climate disasters that will only get worse unless we take action.

 Larger fires in hot, dry years

-Wildfires have always been a natural part of life in the western United States.
+Wildfires have always been a natural part of life in the western United States and Canada.
 However, as this region grows hotter and drier, wildfires are growing in size, ferocity, and speed.

-In recent years, California has become ground zero for meteorological turmoil.
-With record dry, hot conditions across the state, seasonal high winds (known as Diablo in Northern California and Santa Ana in the southern part of the state) caused destructive wildfires to grow and spread at an unprecedented rate.
+In recent years, California has been particulary prone to devastating blazes.
+With record dry, hot conditions across the state, seasonal high winds (known as Diablo in Northern California and Santa Ana in the southern part of the state) caused wildfires to grow and spread at an unprecedented rate.

 California wildfires burned more than 4 million acres in 2020 — an area larger than Connecticut — making 2020 the biggest fire season in state history.
-The five largest fires on record in California have occurred in the last three years.
-The Camp Fire in 2018 — California’s most destructive, and deadliest, wildfire in history — destroyed an average of one football field worth of land every three seconds and killed 68 people, according to CAL FIRE.
+The Camp Fire in 2018 — California’s single most destructive, and deadliest, wildfire in history — destroyed an average of one football field worth of land every three seconds and killed 68 people, according to CAL FIRE.

 Close Section